aww-umbrage/widget-test/README.md

-# WP Hosted Components & Strapi Integration
+# Custom Hosted Components & Strapi Integration

 This project integrates **Strapi CMS**, **Angular Web Components**, and **Web Components (Widgets)** into a structured system for API-driven content management and frontend consumption.